 Victoria Park, Regina. © Ccyyrree

-The Cathedral Village has cafes, bookshops, and a few good restaurants.
-Visitors should also try the local dance, music and theatre scenes.
+Cathedral Village has cafes, bookshops and a few good restaurants.

 Travel Guide powered by Word Travels, copyright © 2020 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.